 Metal Gear Survive – PS4, 2018

 So it doesn’t play as well as the game it’s based on.
 It doesn’t look as good either!
 The menus are convoluted.
 The dialogue is lacking and treats you like an idiot.
 MGS stories rarely make that much sense, but this takes the biscuit.
 It’s just crap.

 After several hours wandering around, hoping for improvement, I laid my avatar down in a puddle and waited for him to starve.
 For a game called Survive, dying was the only aspect of the game I fully understood.

 A Metal Gear in name only, Survive typifies the mess that Konami are in.
 I tried.

 MGS 2: Sons of Liberty – PS2, 2001

-Possibly the most hyped game ever, MGS2 had a lot of live up to.
+Vying for title of the most hyped game ever, MGS2 had a lot of live up to.
 The trailers and demo set a high bar too.
 Unfortunately, the final product was patchy in meeting expectations.